Human-Algorithm Collaboration: Achieving Complementarity and Avoiding Unfairness: Model and Assumptions

 \subsection{Model}

 Our model considers a prediction task: given some element $x \in \mathcal{X}$, make a prediction $y \in \mathcal{Y}$ that minimizes some loss function $\mathcal{L}$, with loss bounded $\geq 0$.
 This loss could reflect any error rates for any type of learning problem---for example, regression and classification tasks could both be represented by this loss function.
 We model the input space $\mathcal{X}$ as being made up of $\nspace$ discrete regimes: all inputs within the same regime are identical from the perspective of algorithmic and human loss.
-Note that this is without loss of generality, given that $N$ could be arbitrarily large.
+This is without loss of generality, given that $N$ could be arbitrarily large.
+We are \emph{not} assuming that either the human or algorithm has knowledge of these regimes, simply that they exist.
 We will denote the probability of seeing regime $i$ is given by $\prob_i$, with $\sum_{i =1}^{\nspace}\prob_i = 1$.

 The human-algorithm system consists of three components: \begin{enumerate} \item An \emph{algorithm}, which for each regime in the input space $x_i \in \mathcal{X}$ makes a prediction $\hat y_i^a$ with some loss rate $\alg_i$.
 The average loss is given by $\sum_{i =1}^{\nspace}\prob_i \cd \alg_i = \Alg$.
 We can write $\alg_i = \Alg + \delta_{ai}$, with $\sum_{i=1}^{\nspace} \prob_i \cd \delta_{ai} = 0$.
 The term $\delta_{ai}$ represents how much $\alg_i$ varies (differs from the average loss $\Alg$). \item A \emph{unaided human}, which similarly for each regime in the input space $x_i \in \mathcal{X}$ makes some prediction $\hat y_{i}^h$.
 The average loss of the human is given by $\sum_{i =1}^{\nspace}\prob_i \cd \human_i = \Human$.
 Similarly, we write write $\human_i = \Human + \delta_{hi}$, with $\sum_{i=1}^{\nspace} \prob_i \cd \delta_{hi} = 0$. \item Finally, some \emph{combiner} (a human using algorithmic input) $g(\hat y_{i}^a, \hat y_{i}^h)$, which takes predictions given by the algorithm and unaided human and returns a combined prediction, $\hat y_i^c$.
 The combining function reflects human decision-making: it could select the algorithm's prediction, the unaided human's prediction, or interpolate between the two of them.
 We could also view this as a (loss) \emph{combining function} $\comb(\alg_i, \human_i)$ that takes the algorithmic loss and human loss on a particular instance and returns some combined loss. \end{enumerate}